 What does the intestinal flora do?

 The intestinal flora consist of many tiny microscopic microbes like good bacteria and fungi that live in the colon.
-They are considered good microbes since they help:
+Actually, they are considered good microbes since they help:

 - Digest your food.